• Art Magazine

 Biophilic design could be as simple as adding different plants to a workspace or even a green or "living" wall.
 It could also involve integrating natural materials like wood into a design.

 In this modern workspace, the architects have skillfully integrated principles of biophilic design.
-Photo by Don Kaveen @donkaveen, via Unsplash

 More and more companies are now embracing the concept of outdoor working alongside biophilic offices and indoor spaces, creating dedicated outdoor work areas .
 Naturally, warmer climates offer ideal conditions for this.
-However, outdoor workspaces are also possible in cooler regions, provided certain basic requirements are met: protection from the elements such as heat, cold, and wind, as well as comfortable furniture that can withstand prolonged outdoor use.
+However, outdoor workspaces are also possible in cooler regions, provided certain basic requirements are met.
+These include protection from the elements such as heat, cold, and wind, as well as comfortable furniture that can withstand prolonged outdoor use.

-Implementing the Work From Outside principle in a corporate work environment requires a certain amount of planning and preparation.
+implementing the work-from-outside principle in a corporate work environment requires a certain amount of planning and preparation.
 It also entails higher costs.
 Companies should ensure that their employees have the necessary technical equipment and resources to work effectively outdoors.

 This includes laptops, smartphones, high-speed internet access, and, if necessary, sun or rain protection.
 Employees should also be informed about the advantages and rules of outdoor working to ensure they can make the best possible use of this opportunity.